-Many scholarships are available year-round, so keep searching and applying to scholarships even during the spring.
+Many scholarships are available year-round.
+There are so many benefits of applying for scholarships year-round, so keep searching and applying to scholarships even during the spring.
 Every little bit helps.

 Many students need additional money beyond federal grants, scholarships, and loans.
 You may consider cost-cutting tactics like living at home or attending community college, or you can take out a private student loan.
 College Ave Student Loans provides private student loans that fit your family’s needs—compare our different loan options here.